 (3) Nothing in subsection (1) prevents a person disclosing information contained in a report to the person’s legal representative.

+[Section 141 amended by No. 49 of 2010 s.
+85.]

 142. Protection from liability for preparing or giving report

 A person who, in good faith, prepares a report or gives a report to the Court —